Jay-yoon10/TodoApp/README.md

 <hr/>

-- Try deploying the service using one of the cloud service like AWS.
+- Try deploying the service using one of the cloud service like AWS to make it actuall application that can be used by end-users.
-- Refactoring the code using Typescript.
+- Refactoring the code using Typescript to avoid any potential type errors.